Tabular Data#

 Listing a Column#

-As we saw above, we can use the subscript operator to get a column.
+We can use the subscript operator to get a column.

 selection = cases['country.name']